 Rachael oversees the exhibitions, festival, and community engagement initiatives of Alchemy.
 She’s just moved to Hawick from Huntly, where she worked for 4 years with Deveron Projects, and holds an MFA in Contemporary Art from Edinburgh College of Art.
 Rachael is interested in cross-disciplinary collaboration and creating social points of access in contemporary art and film.

-Jessie discovered Alchemy through the Community Filmmaking Initiative in 2014, and volunteered for the festival for 3 editions, before joining the team as administrator in 2016, and working as the Marketing Coordinator for the 2018 Festival.
+Jessie discovered Alchemy through the Community Filmmaking Initiative in 2014, and volunteered for the festival for 3 editions, before joining the team as administrator in 2016, and starting full time for the 2018 festival this February.
 She likes films with rhythm and a sense of place.

 Walt Holland – Installations Manager